corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-contract.md

 [TutorialContract.kt](https://github.com/corda/corda/blob/release/os/4.6/docs/source/example-code/src/main/kotlin/net/corda/docs/kotlin/tutorial/contract/TutorialContract.kt)

-Here, we can see an example of composing contracts together.
+Here, you can see an example of composing contracts together.
 When an owner wishes to redeem the commercial paper, the issuer (that is, the caller) must gather cash from its vault and send the face value to the owner of the paper.

 {{< note >}}